ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key and must be >= 1), which you should increment each time after using.
+Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key and must be >= 1), which you should increment (or change to an unused one) each time after using.

-Now, you need to encrypt this message using the `sharedKey` with AES encryption in GCM mode, with a nonce of the `counter`, split into 4 bytes in big-endian, where the least significant byte is at the end.
+Now, you need to encrypt this message using the `sharedKey` with AES encryption in GCM mode, with a nonce of the `counter`, split into 4 bytes in big-endian, where the most significant byte is at the end.

-For example, if `counter` is 23, the nonce will be `b'\x00\x00\x00\x17'`.
+So, if `counter` is `23` (`0x17`), the nonce will be `b'\x00\x00\x00\x17'`.

+We'll call this `encryptedMsgWithTag` as it has a signature tag that we'll need to separate.

-You should also separate the encrypted/signed message into 2 variables, `encryptedMsg` (from bytes 0 to `length` - 16), and `msgSignature` (from bytes `length` - 16 to `length`).
+You should separate the encrypted/signed message into 2 variables, `encryptedMsg` (from byte `0` to `encryptedMsgWithTag.length - 16`), and `msgSignature` (from byte `encryptedMsgWithTag.length - 16` to `encryptedMsgWithTag.length`).

 Now you can send the message to the vehicle!
 Use the following format:
 ```proto